Programs > Brochure

 |Language Prerequisite:||No||Class Eligibility:||02 - Sophmore, 03 - Junior, 04 - Senior|

-The program consists of the following two courses, plus two additional courses taught by the resident director.
+The program consists of the following courses:

 Participants will stay in hotels throughout the semester.
 Accommodations vary and might be in doubles, triples or (occasionally) quads.
 It depends on the gender balance.
 Breakfasts are generally, but not always, included.
 Some meals are included in the program fee.
 Students will be responsible for additional meals.